margaretmf/margaretmf.github.io/creativewriting.md

 I want you to grow
 I know I can trust that it will work out

+This heart of yours I love
+I love how you love

+Our hearts knotted together
+Tied tightly together
+Rings forever true thorughout the universe

 <br>

 ## Stepping on Stones ##